Living in Saudi Arabia

 What is the weather like in Saudi Arabia?

 "The climate in Saudi Arabia is generally hot and dry, with temperatures ranging from very hot in the summer to mild in the winter.
 Rainfall is scarce, with most of the country receiving less than 100mm of rain per year.
 The coastal areas of the country tend to be more humid than the interior.
-Sand and dust storms are common in the spring and summer months," remarked one expat in Saudi Arabia.
+Sand and dust storms are common in the spring and summer months," commented one expat living in Saudi Arabia.

 Are there good restaurants in Saudi Arabia?

 "One of the most popular restaurants in Saudi Arabia is Al Baik, which is known for its delicious fried chicken.
 Located in Jeddah, Al Baik is a fast-food restaurant that serves a variety of dishes, including sandwiches, burgers, and shawarma.
 The restaurant is known for its generous portions and affordable prices. https://www.albaik.com/ Another popular restaurant in Saudi Arabia is Al Tazaj, which is known for its grilled chicken.
 Located in Riyadh, Al Tazaj serves a variety of dishes, including sandwiches, burgers, and shawarma.
 The restaurant is known for its generous portions and affordable prices. https://www.altazaj.com/ Finally, Al-Baik is a popular restaurant in Saudi Arabia that is known for its delicious seafood.
 Located in Jeddah, Al-Baik serves a variety of dishes, including grilled fish, shrimp, and calamari.
-The restaurant is known for its generous portions and affordable prices. https://www.albaik.com/," wrote one expat living in Saudi Arabia.
+The restaurant is known for its generous portions and affordable prices. https://www.albaik.com/," commented one expat who moved to Saudi Arabia.

 Where will I buy groceries and do other shopping in Saudi Arabia?